polkadot-developers/polkadot-docs/develop/integrations/oracles.md

 ## What is a Blockchain Oracle?

 An oracle is a bridge that brings real-world data onto the blockchain for use by decentralized applications.
-Since blockchains are isolated systems, oracles enable them to interact with external data sources such as price feeds, HTTP requests, and other off-chain information.
+Since blockchains are isolated systems, oracles can interact with external data sources such as price feeds, HTTP requests, and other off-chain information.

 Think of oracles as trusted messengers between the decentralized blockchain world and traditional data sources.
-They can range from simple, centralized solutions where a single trusted entity provides data, to complex decentralized networks where multiple providers stake assets and face penalties for incorrect data submission.
+They can range from simple, centralized solutions where a single trusted entity provides data to complex decentralized networks where multiple providers stake assets and face penalties for incorrect data submission.

 ## Oracle Implementations